cksystemsteaching/selfie/prospectus.md

 The Art of Computer Programming by Donald E. Knuth

 This book is seminal work in multiple volumes that provides comprehensive coverage of many aspects of computer science.
 Structure, presentation, content, and target audience of the book are very different from ours.
 The book is the de-facto standard encyclopedia of computer science for readers that already have formal training in computer science.

+Related books recommended by reviewer #3:

+1. The Pattern On The Stone: The Simple Ideas That Make Computers Work by W. Daniel Hillis
+2. Understanding the Digital World: What You Need to Know about Computers, the Internet, Privacy, and Security by Brian W. Kernighan
+3. Bits to Bitcoin: How Our Digital Stuff Works by Mark Stuart Day and C. A. Jennings
+4. Computing for Ordinary Mortals by Robert St. Amant
+5. Denning, P: Great Principles of Computing by Peter J. Denning, Craig H. Martell, et al.

+We agree that these books are closely related to the proposed book.
+By introducing selfie into the workflow and re-targeting to a narrower audience we believe that we provide significant benefit over the existing literature.

 #### Audience